Table of Contents

 First, you have to pay to maintain your seller account.
 Amazon offers two selling plans: the Individual plan and the Professional plan.

-While you don’t have to pay a monthly subscription fee for the Individual plan, you would need to pay £0.75 for every item sold.
-Meanwhile, the Professional plan would cost you £25 per month, regardless of whether you make a sale or not.
+While you don’t have to pay a monthly subscription fee for the Individual plan, you would need to pay USD $0.99 for every item sold.
+Meanwhile, the Professional plan would cost you USD $39.99 per month, regardless of whether you make a sale or not.

-Beyond this, if you plan on using Fulfillment by Amazon (FBA), there are also unique FBA fees for fulfillment services.
+Beyond this, if you plan on using Fulfilment by Amazon (FBA), there are also unique FBA fees for fulfilment services.
 Some sellers may even pay for additional services such as long-term storage, advertising, etc.

-Taking the t-shirt example from above, if you’re letting Amazon fulfill your orders, you’d likely end up paying over £10 to sell that single £50 t-shirt.
+Taking the t-shirt example from above, if you’re letting Amazon fulfil your orders, you’d end up paying well over $30 to sell that single $150 t-shirt.

 3. Complex order management